vaadin/flow-component-base/README.md

 or using `git submodule foreach git pull origin master` to update all the submodules in the project

-For more submodule usage, you can also check the turtorial [here](https://git-scm.com/docs/git-submodule)
+For more submodule usage, you can also check the tutorial [here](https://git-scm.com/docs/git-submodule)